scholtzan/scholtzan.net/content/blog/bigquery-udf-python.md

 var myInstance = new WebAssembly.Instance(myModule, importObject);
 ```

 The JavaScript port of MicroPython results in `micropython.js`, which contains JavaScript methods that can be called from BigQuery and `framework.wasm` which contains the MicroPython logic as WebAssembly.
 To initialize the MicroPython WebAssembly, I decided to write the bytes of `framework.wasm` into a byte array stored in a JavaScript file.
 This byte array is then accessed in `micropython.js`.
-It turned out that the size of the byte array exceeded the limit of 1 MB for external code files, so the byte array ended up to be split across multiple files, `part0.js` and `part1.js`, which are concatenated together in `micropython.js` and then used for initializing the MicroPython WebAssembly.
+It turned out that the size of the byte array exceeded the limit of 1 MB for external code files, so the byte array ended up having to be split across multiple files, `part0.js` and `part1.js`, which are concatenated together in `micropython.js` and then used for initializing the MicroPython WebAssembly.

-The following code shows how an exemplary UDF that uses Micropython could look like:
+The following code shows what a UDF that uses Micropython could look like:

 ```sql